-How the scope of our audit responded to the key audit matter
+Key Audit Matter How the scope of our audit responded to the key audit matter Carrying value of development and production assets (see notes 11 and 12) The group's total development and production assets are highly material and are key to the group's operations.
+The total net book value of development and production assets has decreased from 66.7m as at 31 December 2023 to 55.1m as at 31 December 2024, mainly due to impairments recognised during the year.
 The audit team obtained a detailed understanding of the business of Serinus Energy plc, to ensure that appropriate audit procedures were performed.
-As part of the audit work performed, the audit team specifically:

-- Held meetings with management to assess and challenge their assertions related to the operating activity and development of the assets undertaken in the year and future plans; - Considered Managements' conclusions in respect of the appropriate identification of the Group's cash generating units '(CGUs') against the requirements of the accounting standard; - Examined licence concession agreements and supporting documentation in order to assess that appropriate legal and beneficial ownership percentages had been considered by Management in their CGU assessment; - Obtained the most recently available communication with regards to the Ech Chouech licence and an understanding of whether the costs capitalised in relation to this licence should be carried on the balance sheet; - Reviewed Management's impairment indicators assessment for each CGU against the criteria in the accounting standard in order to determine whether their assessment is complete and in accordance with the requirements; - Performed an independent assessment of financial and non-financial data for potential impairment indicators; - Compared the actual operating performance for each CGU for the year back to the Group's historic figures in order to assess whether the CGUs operated in line with forecasts and in order to assess the Group's ability to forecast reliably; - Assessing the competence of the internally prepared reserve report and reviewing the reasonableness of the key inputs in the report by comparing the data to publicly available data; - Obtained and reviewed the key inputs in the Group's Discounted Cash Flow models and challenged the reasonableness of the key inputs included in the models such as oil prices, reserves, capex, interest rates and discount rates; and - Tested the mathematical integrity of the Group's model and ensured that the basis of preparation of the model is in line with our expectations.
+As part of the audit work performed, the audit team specifically: Management are required to assess at the end of the reporting period as to whether there are any indications of impairment in line with IAS 36.
+If such indicators are identified, the entity is required to estimate the recoverable amount.
+The assessments undertaken by management in undertaking these impairment reviews include significant judgements and estimates.
+These key judgements and estimates relate toproved and probable reserves, forecasted commodity prices, expected production, future development costs and discount rates.
+There is the risk that the group's development and production assets are impaired and that the judgements and estimates made in the calculations are inappropriate.
+Held meetings with management to assess and challenge their assertions related to the operating activity and development of the assets undertaken in the year and future plans; Considered Managements' conclusions in respect of the appropriate identification of the Group's cash generating units '(CGUs') against the requirements of the accounting standard; Examined licence concession agreements and supporting documentation in order to assess that appropriate legal and beneficial ownership percentages had been considered by Management in their CGU assessment; Obtained the most recently available communication with regards to the Ech Chouceh licence and an understanding of whether the costs capitalised in relation to this licence should be carried on the balance sheet; Reviewed Management's impairment indicators assessment for each CGU against the criteria in the accounting standard in order to determine whether their assessment is complete and in accordance with the requirements; Performed an independent assessment of financial and non-financial data for potential impairment indicators; Compared the actual operating performance for each CGU for the year back to the Group's historic figures in order to assess the Group's ability to forecast reliably; Assessing the competence of the internally prepared reserve report and reviewing the reasonableness of the key inputs in the report by comparing the data to publicly available data;

+Obtained and reviewed the key inputs in the Group's Discounted Cash Flow models and challenged the reasonableness of the key inputs included in the models such as oil prices, reserves, capex, interest rates and discount rates; and

+Tested the mathematical integrity of the Group's model and ensured that the basis of preparation of the model is in line with our expectations.
 Based on the audit work performed and the challenge of management we do not consider the carrying value of development and production assets to be materially misstated.
 It is however important to draw users' attention to the fact that the net value (4.6m) of the Ech Chouech licence area is dependent on the successful renewal of this licence.
 Failure to obtain the necessary licence renewals may result in an impairment to the carrying value of the linked development and production assets held.